Clemapfel/Mousetrap.jl/docs/src/01_manual/06_image_and_sound.md

 ## Updating Images on Screen

-`create_from_image!` is an extremely costly operation and would be insufficient to, for example, fluently display an animation at 60fps.
+`create_from_image!` is a costly operation and would be insufficient to, for example, fluently display an animation at 60fps.
 We would have to call `create_from_image!` every frame, which is not feasible on most machines.

-In situations like this, we should instead use a custom render widget to display the image as an **OpenGL texture**, which has no problems rendering large, frequently updated images in a performant manner.
+In situations like this, we should instead use a custom render widget to displays the image as an **OpenGL texture**, which has no problems rendering large, frequently updated images in a performant manner.
 We will learn more about textures in the [chapter on native rendering](./09_native_rendering.md).